Real estate broker valuation

 The best valuation multiples give you a business sale price estimate that checks out against the actual market data.

 This basically means that business buyers and sellers prefer these multiples when pricing a business for sale.

-How to value a real estate brokerage on its income
+How to value a real estate broker on its income

 You will surely run across valuation of both established and young real estate companies based on earnings.